 A cash-generating unit (CGU) is the smallest group of assets that independently generates cash flow and whose cash flow is largely independent of the cash flows generated by other assets.
 The Company's management has identified one CGU comprising the whole production process and all used assets.
-The recoverable amount of the CGU is estimated based on its value in use, determined on the basis of discounted future cash flows.
-Based on the impairment test performed, the management has concluded that expected recoverable amount of the CGU exceeds its carrying amount, for all related assets.
-An average discount rate of 7.23% has been applied in calculations.
-The prior year average discount rate applied was 6.25% (2018: 7.23%).
+The recoverable amount of the CGU is estimated based on its value in use, determined on the basis of discounted future cash flows.-Based on the impairment test performed, the management has concluded that expected recoverable amount of the CGU exceeds its carrying amount, for all related assets.
+A discount rate of 4.70% has been applied in calculations (2019: 6.25%).